Who We Are

 Farozan Ansari

-Farozan Ansari is currently pursuing a Master of Urban and Regional Planning (MURP) at Taubman College of Architecture and Urban Planning.
+Farozan (she/her/hers) is currently pursuing a Master of Urban and Regional Planning (MURP) at Taubman College of Architecture and Urban Planning.
 She holds degrees in Architecture and Planning with a specialization in Housing from institutions in India.
 Farozan brings professional experience in community-based residential planning and design, participatory research, and spatial analysis, with a focus on equitable access to housing, health, and urban services.
 Her work is grounded in a commitment to co-creating inclusive and resilient environments that reflect the needs and aspirations of underserved communities.
 She addresses complex urban challenges through a systems-thinking lens, bridging urban planning, public health, and social justice to advance sustainable and equitable community development.

 Research Assistant